junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 > 3 Act: Act 2, plot point 2
 >
+> Cas blows up a hole in purgatory to push Dean out (heal him too, transform back to human again), tries to stay behind to keep everything in purgatory not escape by using his body as patch to the hole (and guilty for making the mistake to fail Dean, self-punish)(keep the bad things in the cage)
+>
-> Dean insists him out too or else he'll jump back in & they'll help fix Cas's leviathan problem, Cas complies finally, drooping leviathan ooze occasionally but mostly can hold them back. they both back on earth, Dean finds out Sam has issue, ask Cas to check, realize Sam's soulless
+> Dean insists him out too or else he'll jump back in & they'll help fix Cas's leviathan problem, Cas complies finally, drooping leviathan ooze occasionally but mostly can hold them back. they both back on earth, Dean finds out Sam has issue, ask Cas to check, realize Sam's soulless (Cas doesn't know that until now)

 #### Act 1